-After making all installation settings, click Accept in the suggestion window to begin the installation.
-Confirm with Install in the dialog that opens.
-The installation usually takes between 15 and 30 minutes, depending on the system performance and the software selected.
-As soon as all packages are installed, YaST boots into the new Linux system, after which you can configure the hardware and set up system services.
+The installation usually takes between 15 and 30 minutes, depending on the system performance and the selected software scope.
+During this procedure a slide show introduces the features of openSUSE.
+Choose Details to switch to the installation log or Release Notes to read important up-to-date information which was not available when the manuals were printed.
+As soon as all packages are installed, YaST boots into the new Linux system, where you can configure the hardware and set up system services.